What's on the site and how it works

 - Supplementary Order Papers: the day after they have been circulated to Members of Parliament.

-New Acts, Bills, and Supplementary Order Papers are made publicly available only after we are notified to publish by Parliament.
+New Acts, Bills, and Supplementary Order Papers are made publicly available only after we receive notification to publish from Parliament.

-Links to Deemed Regulations are updated once a month, based on information received from the agencies that administer them.
+Links to Other Instruments are updated once a month, based on information received from the agencies that administer them.

 You can track newly published legislation using our web feeds.
 See Keeping up to date with the law—web feeds.